ek95/Disk-Cache-Attacks/README.md

 # Disk-Cache-Attacks
-This repository contains several POCs, demonstrating exploitation of the disk cache of operating systems.
+This repository contains several POCs, demonstrating the exploitation of the disk cache in Linux and Windows.